srivasb/Finite-Elements/README.md

 # Finite-Elements
-Programs to solve differential partial equations using FEM in Matlab.
+Programs implemented in Matlab to solve differential partial equations using FEM.